Bachelor of Science in Biochemistry

 The Bachelor of Science in Biochemistry degree program consists of a combination of requirements and electives that ensure a strong foundation in the chemical and biological sciences while providing the flexibility to tailor the curriculum to satisfy specific interests or career goals.
 This program may be of interest to students who plan careers in research, teaching, or in a life/health science profession (medicine, pharmacy, dentistry).
 The judicious use of free electives also enables the student to achieve considerable knowledge of other disciplines at Georgia Tech, such as chemical and biomolecular engineering, bioinformatics (computing), biomedical engineering, and biology.
 The biochemistry curriculum enables majors who are interested in medical, dental, or law school to meet admission requirements of these schools.
 Successful completion of the Pre-Health Science Option is noted on the student's transcript.

 The BS in Chemistry (International Plan) and BS in Biochemistry (International Plan) are offered to undergraduate students seeking to understand their majors in a global perspective.
-Students in this program must demonstrate proficiency in a foreign language; complete coursework in a country/regional elective, international relations, and global economics; and participate study or research abroad experience (usually in the junior year).
-While abroad, students are required to complete in a supervised research experience with a faculty member in chemistry and biochemistry at the host institution.
+Students in this program must demonstrate proficiency in a foreign language; complete coursework in a country/regional elective, international relations, and global economics; and participate in a study or research abroad experience (usually in the junior year).
+If a student is pursuing a research abroad experience, they are required to complete a supervised research experience with a faculty member in chemistry or biochemistry at the host institution.
 Upon successful completion of degree requirements for the International Plan, a "International Plan" designator is indicated on the diploma.
 If interested in participating in the International Plan as part of the BS in Chemistry or BS in Biochemistry, students should visit: www.internationalplan.gatech.edu.

 To pursue the Research Option in the School of Chemistry and Biochemistry, students should obtain a research project with a faculty member in the department and apply online via www.undergradresearch.gatech.edu.
 Successful completion of the Research Option requires the following: